h2oai/nitro/README.md

 ### Textbox - Suffix

-Use `suffix=` to specify a suffix, displayed at the end of the textbox.
+Set `suffix=` to display a suffix at the end of the textbox.

 ```py